 Three stormwater management ponds exist on-site.
-Stormwater and wastewater flow from the ditches into Ponds 1 and 3 where sedimentation is allowed to occur.
-Two on-site groundwater wells pump water into Pond 2 on an as needed basis.
-Water from all three ponds is used for dust suppression (in the Rainbirds).
+Stormwater flows from the ditches into Ponds 1 and 3 where sedimentation is allowed to occur.
+Weirs constructed in the ponds assist with sedimentation.
+Five on-site groundwater wells pump water into Pond 2 on an as needed basis.
+Water from Pond 2 used for dust suppression (in the Rainbirds).
 Hand operated sluice gates and transfer pumps between Ponds 1 and 2 and Ponds 2 and 3 allow water to be moved between ponds and to allow for neutralization of the pH.
-One foot, or more, of freeboard is maintained in Pond 2.
+One foot, or more, of freeboard is maintained in pond 2; which is the pond that has the outfall.
+Outfall 001 is the only on-site outfall and it is a valved discharge from Pond 2 into the James River.